Server name resolution

 When resolving a name, Advanced Server Access will look for any server matching one of the following values.

-hostname, as reported by the operating system on the server.
-If the OS hostname ends in ".local" this will be ignored by the platform.
-For example, if the OS hostname is "web0.local", you will be able to access the server as "web0", but not as "web0.local".
+The server's hostname, as reported by the operating system on the server.
+If the OS hostname ends in ".local", then this will be ignored by the platform.
+For example, if the OS hostname is web0.local, you can access the server as web0, but not as web0.local.

-CanonicalName value is specified in the Advanced Server Access agent config, this value will be used in place of the OS hostname.
+If a CanonicalName value is specified in the Advanced Server Access agent configuration, then this value is used in place of the OS hostname.

-AltNames values specified in the Advanced Server Access agent config file on the server.
+Any AltNames values specified in the Advanced Server Access agent configuration file on the server.
 AltNames can be used to add additional aliases to servers.

 The default IP address of the server, as determined by Advanced Server Access.

-If the server is an AWS or GCE cloud instance, the provider-assigned ID of the instance.
+If the server is an AWS or GCE cloud instance, then this is the provider-assigned ID of the instance.

-If a name supplied to the Advanced Server Access client resolves to more than one server the client will return an error in order to avoid inadvertently connecting to an unintended server.
+If a name supplied to the Advanced Server Access client resolves to more than one server, the client will return an error to avoid inadvertently connecting to an unintended server.